LSE-DSI/chat-lse/README.md

 ## Running the crawler

-1. First, ensure you have activated the `poc-lse-search` conda environment.
+1. First, ensure you have activated the `chat-lse` conda environment.

 2. Run the following command from the root of the project to save the scraped data to a JSON file: